LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## `udocker` & Lattice QCD

-OpenQCD is a very advanced code to run lattice simulations
+OpenQCD is a very advanced code to run lattice simulations.

 Scaling performance as a function of the cores for the computation of application of the Dirac operator to a spinor field.

-Using OpenMPI, `udocker` in P1 mode
+Using OpenMPI, `udocker` in P1 mode.

 ![bg right:40% w:550px](imgs/scaling.png)

 ---

-## `udocker` & `udocker` & Molecular dynamics
+## `udocker` & Molecular dynamics

 Gromacs is widely used both in biochemical and non-biochemical systems.

-In this comparison Gromacs was run using CUDA and OpenMP
+In this comparison Gromacs was run using CUDA and OpenMP:

-* `udocker` using P mode has lower performance with Gromacs
+* `udocker` using P mode has lower performance with Gromacs.
 * `udocker` using F mode has same or better performance as Docker.

 ![bg right:50% w:700px](imgs/ratio-gromacs.png)